Inquiry into recall of neurology patients

 Inquiry into recall of 2,500 neurology patients

-An independent inquiry has been set up to review the recall of more than 2,500 neurology patients by the Belfast Trust.
+An independent inquiry has been set up to review the recall of more than 2,500 neurology patients by the Belfast Health Trust.

 The recall was announced last week after an examination of the work of neurology consultant Dr Michael Watt.